nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Open data
 ----------

-For Free and Open machine learning we do not only need FOSS software, but also open data sets.
+For Free and Open machine learning you do not only need FOSS software, but also open data sets.
 Data is one of the most important aspects for making machine learning work.
 Without data and open transparent insights in the various quality aspects of the data machine learning is not open.

 Without data machine learning is not possible.
 FOSS Machine learning systems need open Data to function.
 To function properly the following is needed for FOSS machine learning: